 “Detox” Regimens and Cleanses

 Other dietary changes begin with using supplements designed to detoxify the digestive tract.
 Numerous different drinks and pills can be found within most health food stores that aid in flushing the harmful substances out of the body, including the gallbladder and the areas surrounding it.
 An increase in caffeine within the diet has also been shown by some studies to help cleanse the sludge from the body.
 Ingesting more of this substance may be helpful, as long as other medical problems are not present.

 A number of health specialists may also recommend strict “cleaning” plans that often look like juice fasts: plans that limit caloric intake to certain liquids and “clean” foods like fruits and vegetables.
 While these can be effective at helping the gallbladder cleanse itself of sludge faster than it might otherwise, most experts recommend that they only be used in moderation, and only under the care of a physician or registered dietician.
 Fasts, cleanses, and detoxes are popular in many markets, but not all are effective — and some can actually be harmful under the wrong circumstances.
 It’s usually best for people considering these sorts of dietary restrictions to talk with a healthcare provider first.

 Different types of medical solutions can also be used when treating gallbladder sludge.
-Prescription medications can quickly help loosen and remove the toxins from the body, and along with dietary changes, can remove the problem as well as decreasing the chance of it happening again.
-As a last resort, if serious medical complications occur, removal of the gallbladder can be performed.
-Surgically removing the gallbladder is an easy process that has a short recovery time, but it is considered to be an option of last resort because of the dangers that arise during any type of surgery.
+Prescription medications can quickly help loosen and remove the toxins from the body and, along with dietary changes, can remove the problem and reduce the chance of it happening again.
+Painkillers can also help a person wait out his or her body’s natural cleansing process.